-Centre removes M Nageswara Rao from post of additional CBI director: Reports
+Centre removes M Nageswara Rao from post of additional CBI director

 Rao has been appointed the director general of fire services, civil defence and home guard.